 It is no secret to anybody outside the psychiatric profession, and to many within it, that the DSM (Diagnostic and Statistical Manual of Mental Disorders) in all its iterations is a medical version of Joe Miller’s Joke Book.
 You can open it to any random page and find fabulous stuff masquerading as medical diagnoses.

 The psychiatric profession lacking any firm scientific foundation is prone to fashion.
 Right now they’re flirting with transgenderism.
-It used to be a disorder, but has been demoted to a dysphoria.
+It used to be a disorder but has been demoted to a dysphoria.

 Dr. Allan M. Josephson, the former chief of the Division of Child and Adolescent Psychiatry and Psychology at the University of Louisville, claims the university demoted and effectively fired him for opposing transgender “treatment” for children.
-Josephson says the university punished him for a speech he gave at the Heritage Foundation.
+Josephson says the university punished him for his speech at the Heritage Foundation.
 He is suing the university in federal court.
 “The lawsuit claims these actions violated the professor’s First Amendment right to free speech, constituted viewpoint discrimination, imposed an unconstitutional condition for his employment, and violated his rights to due process and equal protection under the Fourteenth Amendment.”
 [Quotation from link above.]

 No physician with any experience denies that serious mental disorders exist and that they can have devastating consequences.
 Our problem is that our understanding of them on a scientific basis is where our knowledge of kidney function and disease was before the time of Richard Bright (1789-1858).
-The brain is a far more complicated organ than is the kidney.
-We may never understand its intricacies as well as we do those of the kidney or heart.
+The brain is a far more complicated organ than the kidney.
+We may never understand its intricacies as well as those of the kidney or heart.
 Nevertheless, the medical profession must do the best it can with the limited knowledge now available of how our psyche works.
 We needn’t apologize for our ignorance, but a little humility about it is definitely warranted.

 Also consider, that the same people who protest therapy designed to convert homosexuals to heterosexuals as not scientifically based seem to be in favor of treatment aimed at changing boys into girls or vice versa.
 Do not look for logical thinking in much of our public discourse.